wri/comms-dev-documentation/vendor-requirements/gdpr.md

 Google Analytics Consent Mode
 -----------------------------

 To use Google Analytcs Consent Mode (https://developers.google.com/tag-platform/devguides/privacy#consent_mode), load this script at the top of the page (before Analytics or Osano scripts).
-Consent Mode will need to be enabled in Google Analytics and in the Osano dashboard.
+IMPORTANT: Consent Mode will need to be enabled in Google Analytics and in the Osano dashboard.
+By itself it will block Analytics from tracking effectively.

 ```
 <script>